Chadian Civil War (1965–1979): Political situation in Chad

 Chad gained independence from France in August 1960.
-The state was left with minimal infrastructure: no paved roads or railways.
+The state was left with minimal infrastructure; there were no paved roads or railways.
 In the northern Borkou-Ennedi-Tibesti (BET) region and much of the centre-east, government presence was restricted to a handful of towns.
 Economically, it relied on cotton exports and French subsidies.
-Chad was sparsely populated but ethnically highly diverse.
-In addition, the country was divided in regard to religions; about 50% of the people were Muslims, most of them living in the north and east, whereas Christians and animists dominated the south.
-Constitutionally, the country was bequeathed a parliamentary system, though this quickly morphed into a dictatorship; the country's first president, François Tombalbaye, was a southerner whose government quickly proved to be corrupt, granting favors to his political supporters in the south while marginalizing the rest of Chad.
-Tensions and discontent consequently grew, especially as Tombalbaye also undermined traditional local leaders who still held great respect among the people, and became increasingly authoritarian.
+Chad was sparsely populated but ethnically, it was highly diverse.
+In addition, the country was divided by religion; about 50% of the people were Muslims, most of them living in the north and east, whereas Christians and animists dominated the south.
+Constitutionally, the country was bequeathed a parliamentary system, though this quickly morphed into a dictatorship.
+The country's first president, François Tombalbaye, was a southerner whose government quickly proved to be corrupt, granting favors to his political supporters in the south while marginalizing the rest of Chad.
+Tensions and discontent consequently grew, especially as Tombalbaye undermined traditional local leaders who still held great respect among the people and became increasingly authoritarian.